Canberra Crescent Condominium near Canberra Plaza and MRT station

 • XCL World Academy.

-Canberra Crescent Condominium presents a compelling investment opportunity due to its comparatively lower land acquisition cost of $793 psf ppr.
+Canberra Crescent Residences presents a compelling investment opportunity due to its comparatively lower land acquisition cost of $793 psf ppr.

 This compares favourably to recent condo launches in the north region, such as Lentor Central Residences at $982 psf ppr and Norwood Grand at $904 psf ppr.